berkeley-stat159/project-delta/code/utils/README.md

 - `make_test_data`: Contains code to create a complete set of dummy data to be used to assess the integrity of other utilities.
 Said data is saved to the `data/ds005/subtest/` directory.
-- `pearson`: Contains code to facilitate the computing involved in the Pearson correlation function.
 - `plot_tool`: Contains code that helps to facilitate and standardize the formulation of graphical figures.